galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 * Some familiarity with Javascript.
 * A wi-fi enabled laptop with a modern web browser.
 Google Chrome, Firefox and Safari will work best.

+## Galaxy Interactive Environments

+- What are Galaxy Interactive Environments (GIEs)?
+- How to enable GIEs in Galaxy?
+- How to develop your own GIE?

+**Learning objectives**
+- Implement a Hello-World Galaxy Interactive Environment

+**Prerequisites**

+* Basic understanding of Galaxy from a developer point of view.
+* A wi-fi enabled laptop with a modern web browser.
+Google Chrome, Firefox and Safari will work best

+## Galaxy Code Architecture

+- How is the Galaxy code structured?
+- What do the various other projects related to Galaxy do?
+- What happens when I start Galaxy?

+**Learning objectives**
+- Explore various aspects of the Galaxy codebase.
+- Understand the various top-level files and modules in Galaxy.
+- Understand how dependencies work in Galaxy's frontend and backend.

+**Prerequisites**

+* A wi-fi enabled laptop with a modern web browser.
+Google Chrome, Firefox and Safari will work best